 Four Ways to Raising Boys as Allies

 How we raise our boys is key to a future of gender equity.
 I am the only female in the all-boys club and that’s because I am a mother to twin boys.
-And while I am not raising the next generation of empowered women, I play a critical role in raising the next generation of men supporting empowered women.
+And, while I am not raising the next generation of empowered women, I play a critical role in raising the next generation of men supporting empowered women.

 I’m sharing with you four ways to raising boys to be allies:

 Positive Role Modeling – whether it be avoiding traditional gender roles or how we talk about people who may be different from us, positive role modeling is key!
 It really starts at home; kids are watching and out of habit will mimic their parents’ behaviour.
 They will observe how you may treat someone with disabilities and/or talk to people who are different from you.
 When it comes to positive role modeling, we also try to avoid the gender roles at home.
 My husband and I never came up with a game plan.
 We knew that houses don’t clean themselves, but somehow we just got it done.
-Taking out the trash, making lunches, folding laundry, shoveling snow, cooking .. the list goes on.
+Taking out the trash, making lunches, folding laundry, shoveling snow etc, the list goes on.

 I hope that these tips help you raise your son(s) to be an ally!
 If you have other tips that worked for you, drop a comment in the box below.